Facts for County Planners: Zoning Issues and Poultry Production (C 932)Download PDF

 Poultry farms produce manure nutrients as a by-product of growing birds.
 These nutrients have substantial value as organic fertilizer and are often applied to land in place of commercial fertilizers.
 These manure nutrients have the potential, like any fertilizer material, to cause water pollution problems if improperly handled.
 In reality, poultry litter has been applied to Georgia fields for more than 60 years with no evidence of causing any significant water pollution problems.
 In fact, poultry production and the associated application of poultry litter are considered primary reasons for the reclamation of once seriously depleted soils in north Georgia.

 There are some legitimate concerns regarding the appropriate application of poultry litter.
-As a result, Georgia poultry growers are utilizing nutrient management plans (NMPs) to protect the state’s water resources (4).
-The NMP program being used by poultry farmers was developed at the University of Georgia and approved by the Georgia Environmental Protection Division and the Georgia Department of Agriculture.
-In some cases, large poultry farms (CAFOs) are required to operate under a permit from EPD.
-In addition, Georgia’s EPD has the authority and responsibility to intercede and regulate any farm in the state causing an environmental problem.
+As a result, Georgia poultry growers are utilizing nutrient management plans (NMPs) to protect the state’s water resources.(4) The NMP program being used by poultry farmers was developed at the University of Georgia and approved by the Georgia Environmental Protection Division and the Georgia Department of Agriculture.
+Georgia’s EPD has the authority and responsibility to intercede and regulate any farm in the state causing an environmental problem.
 This, however, has rarely been the case in Georgia.

 Uninformed individuals often think that poultry farms smell so badly that no one can live near them.
 This is incorrect.
 The vast majority of poultry farms are family operated and, in most cases, the operators and their families live next to the production houses.
 Properly operated and managed poultry houses emit minimal odor.
 This is due to advancements in ventilation and drinking systems that keep poultry houses relatively dry and free of any significant odors.
 Occasionally, wet conditions can cause an odor to develop, but these situations are usually short-lived and can be corrected with management.
 (These situations may occur more frequently with breeder and layer operations than with broiler farms because of the extended period of operation with birds in the house.)